Telvine Docs

 }

 properties is a closed set of known keys per event type, validated at the API boundary.
-No user content, no tool arguments, no file paths.
+No user content, no tool arguments, no absolute paths, and no paths to user files.
+Plugin component events may include package-relative component_path values, such as skills/reconcile-invoices/SKILL.md, so Telvine can measure plugin directories without collecting workspace contents.

 event_typeproperties